-If you’re a regular reader of The Mogul Mom, then you likely read the article entitled 10 Multiple Income Streams You Can Create written a few months ago by Heather Allard.
-In it, Heather referenced affiliate marketing as one of the ways to generate passive income:
+If you’re a regular reader of The Mogul Mom, then you likely read the article entitled 10 Multiple Income Streams You Can Create.
+In it, we referenced affiliate marketing as one of the ways to generate passive income:

 “Become an affiliate – If you have a blog or website, you can join affiliate programs and set up affiliate links to different products and services on the web.
 When someone signs up through your affiliate link, you get a small cut of their advertising revenue.
 That can add up if you get a lot of affiliate sales, and you don’t have to do any of the work to produce physical and digital products.”

 Exactly right.
 I’ve been a full time affiliate marketer for over a decade.
 There are two main ways to “attack” affiliate marketing.
 The first is to create a website based solely around selling affiliate products (for example, I own Prepaid Reviews, a site that reviews prepaid cell phone carriers – some affiliate, some not, with the goal being to generate revenue from folks looking for information before deciding which prepaid phone to buy).
 The second, and the one I’m going to discuss here today, is using your generally themed blog to affiliate for products relevant to your target audience.

 What is affiliate marketing?

 Someone once came up with a description of affiliate marketing that I’ve been a fan of ever since.
 Affiliate marketing is selling stuff you don’t own to people you don’t know.
 If you’re new to the concept, here’s how it works:

 Click here to view a larger version.